 A number of our practitioners at Canberra City Health Network have additional training in a technique called Dry Needling.
-Dry Needling involves the use of an acupuncture-type needle that is inserted into the ‘trigger point’ of the muscle.
+This popular technique involves the use of an acupuncture-type needle that is inserted into the ‘trigger point’ of the muscle.
 The aim is to achieve a local twitch response to release muscle tension and pain.
-A trigger point is a tender spot in a tight band of muscle which causes pain when pressed or squeezed.
+A trigger point is a tender spot in a tight band of muscle that causes pain when pressed or squeezed.

 What Does Dry Needling Help With?

 Dry needling can help with many musculoskeletal complaints.
 Our trained therapists can determine whether dry needling is suitable for you.
 It is a technique that works well in conjunction with Osteopathy, Physiotherapy and Remedial Massage Therapy.

 Dry needling can help to provide relief and treatment for:

 - Muscle pain: Dry needling can help alleviate muscle pain and soreness caused by injury, overuse, or poor posture.
 It can also help improve the range of motion and muscle function.

 - Joint pain: Conditions like arthritis, tendonitis, or bursitis can cause joint pain and discomfort.
 Dry needling is a great treatment option for providing relief from joint pain and tendon injuries.

 - Headaches: Tension headaches and migraines can benefit from dry needling as this technique releases trigger points in the neck, shoulders, and back.